How to Choose a Wig Colour

 Understanding wig colours is probably the reason most people contact us!
-If you have never bought a wig before, colours are really difficult to understand.
+If you have never bought a wig before, colours can be really difficult to understand.
 Basically, it is often best to go for a colour similar to your own hair if you do not want to draw attention to the fact you are wearing a wig.
 If you don't mind who knows then the world is your oyster!
+Please remember that skin tone plays a part in what colours suit you and what could make you look washed out!

 Wig colours are completely different to hair dye colours.
 Basically, the colour 1 is black, 2 nearly black, 4 dark brown and so on.
 You then get to blonde colours at colour 16 to 26, copper 27 - 29, auburn 30 - 33.
 After that, 34 to colour 60 are varying degrees of greys with 60 being white!
 So, if you look at colour 12/26/27, this would be the colour 12 (mousy brown) with 26 (honey blonde) and 27 (copper).
 It basically means it is a mix of the three colours.

-With Ellen Wille colours, most now have a colour name such as tobacco mix and caramel mix.
+With Ellen Wille colours, most have a colour name such as tobacco mix and caramel mix.
 These colours usually have the numbers written underneath.
 So, for caramel mix, the colours 20.26.14 are used.
 Often, the clue is in the name such as expresso mix.. you would guess from the name that the colour will be a dark brown.
 The colours used for this are 4.6.2 so three of the darker colours are used.
 These colours with a name are by far the easiest to understand!
 See below as an example.

-Generally a mix of colours is used to give a more realistic look.
+Generally a mix of colours is used in each wig to give a more realistic look.